matthewomccorkle/matthewomccorkle.github.io/_posts/2022-06-16-day_011_netdiscover.md

 Netdiscover is extremely fast and simple to use, I would use Netdiscover when I only need hosts / MAC addresses and not further scan details.
 If I needed a deeper and different scan I would of course default to using Nmap, which will be in a future blog post!

+I would not use netdiscover to perform active scanning if you are worried about sending ARP requests over the network.
+Any traffic capture or detection system will detect your requests.

 ---

 ### 5. **How to use Netdiscover?**